Dhawgupta/hrldm/notes/Logs.md

 # 20/2/19
 implmemented the updated more power reweard fcuntion in the caswe of teh train_meta2.py
 2. Still the readme requried update about the implmementation of the vartious properties of the rweward that are written under the file `train_meta2.py`

+# 27/3/19
+Today started working on the hindi multi intent implementatiaon This code section is not included in this respository , it is lcoated on the my system Things to be done
+[] Correct all the individual intent type .py files i.e. airline.py , with th proper added hindi tags [] Correct the imp_dicts.py files with the hindi resposnes instead of the english respones